Application to the Ph.D. Program and for an Assistantship

 application or the assistantship, please e-mail Karen Jackett to confirm that we have

-A typical application takes four to eight weeks to process after we receive all the
+Applications take four to eight weeks to process after the due dates; the Department

 Note that it often takes a frustrating amount of time for test scores, transcripts,